 At the end of the day, the fish in their wooden containers, were taken back to the fishermen’s huts.
 They were hand fed and given frequent water changes.

-Sources on fishing with Remora
+Sources on Remora Fishing

 The full account may be read in the American Naturalist and it is backed up by several other observations; Commerson-Lacepedes a French naturalist noted a similar practice in Mozambique in 1829, 1809 and 1810, Henry Salt also noted it in Mozambique, and further back in 1787 a Swede named Andrew Sparrman noted the same practice.
 Columbus on his voyage of discovery to America is reported to have noted a similar practice, but it is not clear where he noted it.
 It’s possible, however, that the original inhabitants of Jamaica were seen using the fish in the same fashion.
 It is not known if the same practice is still used in Zanzibar waters.